Order of Visit: High Point # 48

 After a 1,000-mile road trip out to Red Lodge, MT, I met up with my climbing guide, Rostyn, on Friday afternoon so we could inventory all my gear, acquire a helmet and climbing harness, and then set out for a few hours of rock climbing basics at a local climbing area called, “The Ovens.

 I was relieved when Rostyn told me that The Ovens was more technical than what we’d be climbing on Granite Peak itself.
 The various routes up this local rock face ranged from 5.4 to 5.10a, whereas Granite would only require me to climb at a maximum of a 5.4 level.
 What a relief!
-And after a few attempts on the Ovens – along with some rappels and lowers to boost my confidence that the slim rope really would hold me on my descent – I felt as it my beginner-level skills might actually suffice.
+And after a few attempts on the Ovens – along with some rappels and lowers to boost my confidence that the slim rope really would hold me on my descent – I felt as if my beginner-level skills might suffice.

 Practice climb at “The Ovens” outside Red Lodge, MT.